XovaLabs/Turret-Controller/README.md

-# Documentation for the ESP8266 Web Server and WebSocket Example
+# Documentation for the ESP8266 Web Server and WebSocket Turret Controller

 This code sets up an ESP8266 microcontroller to serve web pages and handle WebSocket connections using the `ESPAsyncWebServer` library.
 It allows users to interact with the device through a web interface and WebSocket connections.